ppy/osu-wiki/news/2024/2024-06-17-the-followpoint-dressurf-the-1-key-smasher.md

 *Who would you say are the best osu!mania player(s) at the moment that aren't you, and why?*

-> I think the term "best" is very subjective, if I see "best" in terms of inspiring and drawing players into the osu!mania scene, I must say ::jhlee0133::{ user=140148 } for 7K genre, [SillyFangirl](https://osu.ppy.sh/users/2288363) for 4K genre.
+> I think the term "best" is very subjective, if I see "best" in terms of inspiring and drawing players into the osu!mania scene, I must say ::jhlee0133::{ user=140148 } for 7K genre, ::SillyFangirl::{ user=2288363 } for 4K genre.

 *Is there any advice that you would give to people who are just starting out, or are wanting to improve to one day be like you?*